Valid post-selection inference for penalized G-estimation: Methodology

 Different models carry different interpretations of the parameters and answer different questions.
 Let $\vec h_{ij}(M)$ denote the vector of observed covariates at the $j$-th measurement occasion for subject $i$ corresponding to the blip submodel $M$ and let $\vec\psi_M$ denote the target parameter vector under submodel $M$.
 The target of estimation using $\widehat{\gamma}_{j.M} = a_{ij}\vec h_{ij}'(M)\widehat{\vec\psi}_M$ given the blip submodel $M$ is $\gamma_{j.M} = a_{ij}\vec h_{ij}'(M)\vec\psi_M$ .
 Therefore, we do not unbiasedly estimate the true $\gamma_{j}^*$, rather we estimate its approximation $\gamma_{j.M}$ with respect to submodel $M$.
 If the submodel $M$ is subject to any kind of model selection using the observed data $\mathcal{D}$, then we should express the selected model as $\widehat{M} = \widehat{M}(\mathcal{D})$, which is now random.
 The selected model could be different for another realization $\mathcal{D}^*$.
 The target vector of coefficients $\vec\psi_{\widehat{M}(\mathcal{D})}$ for selected model $\widehat{M}(\mathcal{D})$ is also random: a) $\vec\psi_{\widehat{M}(\mathcal{D})}$ may have a different dimension for different data, b) a particular covariate may or may not be present in $\widehat{M}(\mathcal{D})$, and c) for any covariate in $\widehat{M}(\mathcal{D})$, its coefficient value may depend on the set of other covariates in $\widehat{M}(\mathcal{D})$.
 So, the set of parameters for which inference is sought is also random.

-Although the regularized procedure discussed in Section~\ref{sec.penalizedG} showed good performance in identifying effect modifiers with consistent estimation of the target parameters \citep{jaman2024penalized}, such a regularization method may yield estimators with distributions that are difficult to approximate. \cite{jaman2024penalized} presented a sandwich formula for the asymptotic variance of the penalized G-estimator.
+The naive post-selection inference procedure neither takes into account the uncertainty associated with model selection nor the possibility of selecting an incorrect model.
+Although the regularized procedure discussed in Section~\ref{sec.penalizedG} showed good performance in identifying effect modifiers with consistent estimation of the target parameters \citep{jaman2025penalized}, such a regularization method may yield estimators with distributions that are difficult to approximate. \cite{jaman2025penalized} proved the desirable asymptotic properties of the penalized G-estimator and presented a sandwich formula for calculating its asymptotic variance.
 Such sandwich estimators are consistent even when the number of parameters tends to infinity \citep{fan2004nonconcave}.
-However, the post-selection inference procedure based on the naive sandwich variance neither takes into account the uncertainty associated with model selection nor the possibility of selecting an incorrect model.
+If we have infinitely large samples, naive inference based on the sandwich variance estimator is valid.
+However, in finite samples, the uncertainty in the selection of effect modifiers invalidates the post-selection inference based on this sandwich variance.
 In practice, sandwich estimator tends to underestimate the standard errors, and the derived normal confidence regions (CRs) often do not provide acceptable coverage in finite samples \citep{minnier2011perturbation}.
 We have also observed the same issue with the sandwich estimator in our context (see our simulation results).

+For illustration, we consider a simple linear regression example.
+Suppose the data generating model is

+If we pre-specify our model with both covariates, then the OLS estimator for $\delta_1$ has the desirable properties and the standard $t$-statistic based inference is valid.
+However, if we use the same data to select variables-- for example, by including $X_2$ only if its sample correlation with $Y$ exceeds some threshold value-- then the distribution of the OLS estimator $\widehat{\delta}_1$ depends on whether $X_2$ was included.
+Standard errors and $p$-values obtained under the data-driven model no longer reflect this additional variability.
+Even if the selection method (e.g., penalization) yields estimators with favorable asymptotic properties, in finite samples the selection step can have a substantial influence on the distribution of the estimator.
 Hence, developing a valid post-selection inference method for the penalized G-estimation is crucial.